jlacar/jlacar.github.io/coding/_posts/2023-12-25-aoc-day7-fluent-api.md

 Nothing is written in stone either.
 The end result expressed in the comment is still tentative and it's entirely possible we'd end up with something different.
 As we make changes, we'll keep listening to the code to see if we're on the right track and make any necessary course corrections.

-Did you noticed the fair amount of anthropomorphization there?
-I'll stop calling out examples of my using that language device now but I hope you'll start to recognize when I'm doing it.
+Did you noticed the anthropomorphization?
+I'll stop calling out examples of my using this device now but I hope you'll still recognize when I'm doing it.

 ### Step 1 - Lay out the new beside the old

 Sticking with the road analogy, the first refactoring step is similar to how a new road is built parallel to the old road it's meant to replace.
 Doing this minimizes inconvenience to travelers and keeps traffic flowing normally until the new road is ready to use.
 The alternative is to fix the old road in place, closing some or all lanes and diverting traffic to a detour.
 The latter approach is more disruptive and causes more grief.

 Likewise when refactoring, it's better to avoid simply tearing up the code and trying to fix it in place.
+This can cause problems if you're not careful.
 In "[Refactoring Malapropism](https://martinfowler.com/bliki/RefactoringMalapropism.html)," Martin Fowler writes:

 >  If somebody talks about a system being broken for a couple of days while they are refactoring, you can be pretty sure they are not refactoring...
 >